paybondpaybond

 --format json

-After evidence submit, use paybond receipts get … --kind agent with the returned receipt_id or derived id from intent + tool call.
+After evidence submit, use paybond receipts get … --kind agent with the returned receipt_id or derived id from intent and tool call.
 See Agent middleware for the full bind → execute → evidence flow.

 MCP resource handoff